How to effectively work remotely

 Recent stats about remote working says 33% of organizations have considered the option of staffs working remotely.
 50% of board and managers think that staffs may not be productive when working remotely.
 Only about 15% of managers encourage working remotely while 35% tolerates it.
 This issue piqued the attention of researchers to study the productivity rate of remote workers.
 To be candid, it requires a level of focus and discipline to be able to work productively outside of the office.

 Quite a handful of staff and managers misconstrue remote working for working at home.
-Actually, working remotely does not necessarily mean staying in your bed and typing away at the keyboard.
+Actually, working remotely does not necessarily mean staying in your bed and typing away on the keyboard.

-Much more than that, it means anything from working from the corner café store on the main street to a hotel room outside of town.
-In a nut-shell, working remotely is working from anywhere but the office.
-A typical example of this is Trello where 22 of their 44 staffs work from the Headquarters in New York while the other 22 work remotely around the world.
+In a nut-shell, working remotely means working from anywhere but the office.
+A typical example of this is Trello where 22 of their 44 staff work from the Headquarters in New York while the other 22 work from various places around the world.

 From the opposing end, 49% of managers resent remote working because of the inability to interact with staff face-to-face, while 22% fear that staff may slack off when working remotely or may not be accountable for time spent doing work.

 These fears cannot be waved off with small concerns because of the likely encumbrances that surround the remote worker and may contribute to loss of focus and distraction.
 Some of these include: chores (if the home is your remote workplace), the internet, visitors and attendants, personal errands and miscellaneous commitments.